pourmand1376/digital_garden/content/10-19-Inputs/17-Videos/Best Documentary - Globesity.md

 ![Globesity](https://www.youtube.com/watch?v=D7CzMPZgcVc)

+When a third of our population is either overweight or obese, you can't just tell them that it is their "will power" problem.
+There is clearly something very wrong globally.
+We didn't have this problem 50 years before.
+Now it is everywhere.

 Industry has been focused on CICO.
 But that's not the whole story.

 They've been promoting the message that not exercising the root cause of obesity and you can burn all the calories you eat by more exercise.